Code of Ethics

 Rule 7b: Individuals shall inform colleagues and the public in an objective manner consistent with professional standards about products and services they have developed or research they have conducted.

-PRINCIPLE 8: Members shall uphold the dignity of the profession and freely accept the Academy's self-imposed standards.
+Members shall uphold the dignity of the profession and freely accept the Academy's self-imposed standards.

 Rule 8a: Individuals shall not violate these Principles and Rules, nor attempt to circumvent them.

 Rule 8b: Individuals shall not engage in dishonesty or illegal conduct that adversely reflects on the profession.

 Rule 8c: Individuals shall inform the Ethical Practices Committee when there are reasons to believe that a member of the Academy may have violated the Code of Ethics.

 Rule 8d: Individuals shall fully cooperate with reviews being conducted by the Ethical Practices Committee in any matter related to the Code of Ethics.

 PART II.
 PROCEDURES FOR THE MANAGEMENT OF ALLEGED VIOLATIONS

 Members of the American Academy of Audiology are obligated to uphold the Code of Ethics of the Academy in their personal conduct and in the performance of their professional duties.
 To this end it is the responsibility of each Academy member to inform the Ethical Practices Committee of possible Ethics Code violations.
 The processing of alleged violations of the Code of Ethics will follow the procedures specified below in an expeditious manner to ensure that violations of ethical conduct by members of the Academy are halted in the shortest time possible.